Positive definite functions on a regular domain: Positive definite functions on quadrants of the unit sphere

-We do not know if there is any element in $\Phi(\SS_{k,+}^d)$ that is not of the form \eqref{eq:series-f}.
+We do not know if there is any element in $\Phi(\bar \SS_{k,+}^d)$ that is not of the form \eqref{eq:series-f}.

-Since an SPDF is automatically PDF, we now consider SPFs given by the Fourier-Gegenbauer series \eqref{eq:FourierGegen} with $\hat f_n^\l \ge 0$, which can be written as in \eqref{eq:series_CF} with the sum over the index set $\CF =\{n \in \NN_0: \hat f_n > 0\}$ defined in \eqref{eq:CF}.
+Since an SPDF is automatically PDF, we now consider SPDFs given by the Fourier-Gegenbauer series \eqref{eq:FourierGegen} with $\hat f_n^\l \ge 0$, which can be written as in \eqref{eq:series_CF} with the sum over the index set $\CF =\{n \in \NN_0: \hat f_n > 0\}$ defined in \eqref{eq:CF}.